Georgetown beats Seton Hall to reach Big East title game - WHIZ News

 “The gumbo is working,” Ewing said.
 “As a chef, it takes some time.
 I’m stirring the pot, stirring the pot into gumbo, coming together, putting in the right ingredients for it to come out and for me to be top chef.”

 Georgetown will try to win its first Big East Tournament crown since 2007 on Saturday night and the automatic NCAA Tournament berth that comes with it.
-The resurgent Hoyas face second-seeded Creighton, ranked No. 17 in the nation, after the Bluejays beat No. 3 seed Connecticut 59-56.
+The resurgent Hoyas face second-seeded Creighton, ranked No. 17 in the nation, after the Bluejays beat No. 3 seed Connecticut 59-56 in the second semifinal.

 Win or lose, Georgetown has already become the first team to reach the tournament title game after getting picked last in the league’s preseason poll.